Use agents in your app

 Real application example

-Here's what the full pattern looks like inside a Next.js API route:
+Here's what the pattern looks like inside a Next.js API route:

 This example uses a module-level